As with any piece of software, it is critical to minimize any attack surface the software exposes. Sensu is no different.

 The agent will connect to Sensu backends over wss.
 Remember, if you change the configuration to wss, plaintext communication will not be possible.

-You can also provide a trusted CA as part of the agent configuration by passing
+You can also provide a trusted CA root certificate file as part of the agent configuration (named

 COMMERCIAL FEATURE: Access client mutual transport layer security (mTLS) authentication in the packaged Sensu Go distribution.
-For more information, see Get started with commercial features.
+For more information, read Get started with commercial features.

 By default, Sensu agents require username and password authentication to communicate with Sensu backends.
-For Sensu’s default user credentials and details about configuring Sensu role-based access control (RBAC), see the RBAC reference and Create a read-only user.
+For Sensu’s default user credentials and details about configuring Sensu role-based access control (RBAC), read the RBAC reference.

 When agent mTLS authentication is enabled, agents do not need to send password credentials to backends when they connect.